Mental health training

 Course description This session will allow AMHPs to update their knowledge around autism spectrum conditions and to consider best practice in this area.

-Learning outcomes Understanding autistic spectrum conditions Communication and sensory challenges for people with autistic spectrum conditions Assessing people with autistic spectrum conditions
+Learning outcomes Understanding autistic spectrum conditions Communication and sensory challenges for people with autistic spectrum conditions Assessing people with autistic spectrum conditions.

-Additional information This course will be delivered via MS Teams
+Additional information This course will be delivered via MS Teams by the University of Brighton.

 Maximum places 20